uncwambui/Frameworks_Assignment/README.md

-📓 Jupyter Notebook Exploration

-To run the notebook:

-jupyter lab

-or

-jupyter notebook

 Open notebooks/exploration.ipynb and run the cells to explore:

-Data dimensions & types
+-Data dimensions & types

-Missing values
+-Missing values

-Publication trends by year
+-Publication trends by year

-Top journals
+-Top journals

-Frequent keywords
+-Frequent keywords

-🌐 Streamlit App

-Run the app locally:

-streamlit run app.py

 Features:

-Slider to filter publications by year
+-Slider to filter publications by year

-Bar chart of publications over time
+-Bar chart of publications over time

-Top publishing journals
+-Top publishing journals

-Word cloud of research titles
+-Word cloud of research titles

-Sample data preview
+-Sample data preview

 📊 Example Visualizations

-Publications over time (2019–2021)
+-Publications over time (2019–2021)

-Most common journals
+-Most common journals

-Word cloud of paper titles
+-Word cloud of paper titles

-(Generated plots will appear inside the Streamlit app)
+-(Generated plots will appear inside the Streamlit app)

 📝 Reflection

-Handling the dataset required sampling since metadata.csv is ~1.5 GB.
+-Handling the dataset required sampling since metadata.csv is ~1.5 GB.

-Learned how to clean and preprocess large datasets using pandas.
+-Learned how to clean and preprocess large datasets using pandas.

-Built basic but meaningful visualizations to highlight COVID-19 research trends.
+-Built basic but meaningful visualizations to highlight COVID-19 research trends.

-First experience deploying results into an interactive web app with Streamlit.
+-First experience deploying results into an interactive web app with Streamlit.